rehman-talha/arXiv2AlphaXiv/README.md

 ## Description

+With a simple click on the addon button, users are seamlessly redirected to the dedicated discussion page on AlphaXiv for every [arXiv](https://arxiv.org/) paper, where they can engage in conversations, share insights, and contribute to the academic discourse.

+## AlphaXiv
-[AlphaXiv](https://alphaxiv.org/) is an awesome project by Stanford students to enhance collaboration and discussion on Research papers.
-Upon a click on the addon, one is redirected to the respective discussion page on AlphaXiv.
+[AlphaXiv](https://alphaxiv.org/) is an innovative project initiated by Stanford students to improve collaboration and foster meaningful discussions around research papers.

 ## Features